jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 <a name='push_with_web_ide'></a>
 ##Push changes to the Git repository by using the Web IDE

-In addition to auto-deployment, IBM Bluemix DevOps Services provides other useful capabilities for app development:
+In addition to autodeployment, IBM Bluemix DevOps Services provides other useful capabilities for app development:

 * Hosting for public projects